unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Shader.md

 # Shader Settings

-The Shader Settings provide basic settings that are not specific to  cel-shading but are needed for general CG.
+The Shader Settings provide basic settings that aren't specific to  cel-shading but are necessary for general CG.

 <img src="images/InspectorShaderSettings.png" width="573">
 <br/><br/>